Guidelines for Group

-The transformative power of group therapy lies in its focus on the here and now.
-Rather than investigate your history, group therapy focuses exclusively on relationships.
-During sessions, you will be directed to tune into your thoughts and feelings in the moment, particularly the feelings you experience toward your fellow group members.
+The transformative power of group therapy lies in its focus on the present moment.
+Rather than investigating your history, group focuses on how present relationships may mirror insecurities or trauma rooted in your past.
+During sessions, you will be directed to tune into your thoughts and feelings in the moment, particularly the emotions you experience toward your fellow members and group leader.
+Emotional communication, boundary setting, self-regulation, frustration tolerance, assertiveness, and authenticity are among the tools the group helps to strengthen and develop.

 - Voice your thoughts and feelings toward fellow group members.